-If you ever need to cancel an Instance or Event, there are a number of actions and considerations to be made.
+If you ever need to cancel or postpone an Instance or Event, there are a number of actions and considerations to be made.

-In this article we’ll provide you with a set of steps to follow and suggestions to think about for how to make the process as simple as possible.
+In this article we’ll provide you with a set of steps to follow and suggestions to think about for how to make the event cancellation process as simple as possible.

 TIP: Before reading this article, consider if you want to go through the steps of how to reschedule Instances rather than cancel Events.